top of page

 OUL, or Organization of Unique Learners, is a support group for the Deaf and Hard of Hearing community.
 It helps individuals who may feel lost in college or the workplace by offering guidance on accommodations.
 Parents of children with neurodevelopmental disabilities can also join to learn about learning styles and support needs.
 Professionals are welcome to share research and collaborate to improve resources.

-There aren't enough resources made specifically for Deaf and Hard-of-Hearing people who also have learning disabilities, autism, ADHD, or other needs.
-Because these specialized services are missing, many people can't get the help they need to become successful in their lives.
+There aren't enough resources made specifically for Deaf and Hard-of-Hearing people who have learning disabilities, autism, ADHD, or other needs.
+Because these specialized services are missing, people can't get the help they need to become successful in their lives.

 OUL provides support to Deaf and Hard-of-Hearing individuals after they finish school, helping them transition to work life.
 Our services can continue throughout their lives, offering personalized help as they face different career challenges and opportunities.
 We adapt our guidance to each person's changing needs.